MakennaWorley/SL-Final-Python/README.md

 This project uses a fully simulated genetic dataset generated via **msprime** to evaluate both **classification** and **regression** methods within a controlled, biologically realistic setting.

 ### ✔ Classification

-**Classification task** using the binary variable `disease_status`.
-This task demonstrates familiarity with statistical learning classification methods (logistic regression, LDA, QDA, KNN, SVM), but the disease phenotype is intentionally noisy in the simulation, so the regression task is the scientifically meaningful component.
+The **classification task** uses the binary variable `disease_status`.
+This task demonstrates familiarity with statistical learning classification methods (Logistic Regression, LDA, QDA, KNN, SVM), but the disease phenotype in the simulation is intentionally noisy, making the regression task the scientifically meaningful component.

 ### ✔ Regression

-**Linear models, subset selection methods, and shrinkage techniques** (ridge, lasso, elastic net) recover the **true genetic architecture** of a simulated polygenic `quant_trait`.
-Because the dataset includes the *true causal effect sizes*, this analysis enables direct comparison between estimated and real underlying model coefficients.
+**Linear models, subset selection methods, and shrinkage techniques** (ridge, lasso, elastic net) are used to recover the **true genetic architecture** of a simulated polygenic `quant_trait`.
+Because the dataset includes the *true causal effect sizes*, this analysis enables a direct comparison between estimated and real underlying model coefficients.

 ---